ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 Independent drive pinion – Gives the opportunity to have different transmission ratios between human power and motor power.

-Bikee claim the chainline is not effected, meaning better shifting quality (than a Bafang or Tongsheng) and better chain retention.
+Bikee claims the chainline is not affected, meaning better-shifting quality (than a Bafang or Tongsheng) and better chain retention.

 Ground Clearance – Improved capability of overcoming obstacles without damaging the motor.